-- Enter name, current home address, phone number, and social security number in the spaces provided.
-If you are filing a joint return, provide your spouse's name and social security number. - If you are filing for a refund, place an "X" in the box marked REFUND located in the upper right section.
-The requested amount of the refund must appear on Line 6B.

-If you are amending an already-submitted return, place an "X" in the box marked AMENDED and be sure to indicate the tax year that you are amending in the space provided.
-If you are amending the City return based upon an amended return that you filed with the I.R.S., you must include a copy of your amended Federal return, including any schedules that pertain to the amendment.
-If you are filing an amended City return based upon an audit that the I.R.S. conducted, you must include documentation pertaining to the audit and note any changes that were made by the I.R.S. to reduce or increase your taxable income.

-- 3. Indicate your filing status. - 4.
-If you are requesting that your account be inactivated, indicate the reason (taxes fully withheld by employer, sold business or rental property, etc.) and attach supporting documentation such as Federal Form 1040, W-2 or Statement of Social Security Earnings. - 5.
-If you moved during the tax year, enter the date of your move and your previous address.
+- Enter name, current mailing address, phone number, email address, and social security number in the spaces provided.
+If you are filing a joint return, provide your spouse's name and social security number.
+If you know your account ID (IIT-XXXXXXXX), you may use this on the return in lieu of your social security number. - 2.
+If you are amending an already-submitted return, place an "X" in the box marked AMENDED.
+If you are amending the City return based upon an amended return that you filed with the IRS (Form 1040X), you must include a copy of your amended Federal return, including any schedules that pertain to the amendment.
+If you are filing an amended City return based upon an audit that the IRS conducted, you must include documentation pertaining to the audit and note any changes that were made by the I.R.S. to reduce or increase your taxable income. - 3.
+Indicate your filing status. - 4.
+Check the corresponding box to indicate whether you anticipate filing a Columbus return next year.
+If you answered "no", provide the reason (taxes fully withheld by employer, sold business or rental property, etc.) and attach supporting documentation such as Federal Form 1040, W-2 or Statement of Social Security Earnings. - Current Residence: If your current physical address is the same as your mailing address, check the box "same as Mailing".
+If you have a different physical address than your mailing address, indicate that address. - 6.
+Residence Change in 2023: If you moved during the tax year, enter the date of your move and your previous address.
 If you are allocating your income as a result of your move, you will need to attach documentation to your return explaining the allocation (such as a copy of a paystub dated close to your move date).
-If you are requesting that your account be inactivated because you moved from Columbus with no intent to return but are maintaining a Columbus address of record, please attach supporting documentation. - Enter your occupation.
-If you are self-employed, enter the nature of your business and your trade name. - 7.
-Enter city (or cities) of residence for the year.
-This should be your city for municipal tax purposes, not your city for postal purposes.
-For residency clarification, locate your taxing jurisdiction using crisp.columbus.gov.
+If you are requesting that your account be inactivated because you moved from Columbus with no intent to return but are maintaining a Columbus address of record, please attach supporting documentation.